 Want to watch Premier League matches live without a Sky Sports contract?
 It's easier than you think, and totally legal.
 Here's how.

 Following an interesting transfer window, the league is back and Manchester City are favourites to retain the title.
 But can Spurs, Liverpool, Man United, Chelsea or an underdog team do it instead?
-Most of them got off to a good start but Chelsea couldn't have done much worse.

 In the UK, no Premier League matches are shown for free on terrestrial TV channels like BBC or ITV.
 You’ll have to pay something, whether it’s on contract or a pay as you go basis in order to watch the full Premier League season in your own home, though there are ways to watch individual matches for free.

 Many matches are shown on Sky, but there are always plenty of ways to watch the Premier League without a Sky Sports contract.
 For example, you can pay via Now TV fairly cheaply on a daily, weekly or monthly basis.

 Skip down to information on VPNs and how to watch the Premier League if you're abroad.

 Here’s the official Premier League fixture list for the 2019/20 season.
 The official schedule is an easy place to see what games are on what TV channels (if at all) - Sky Sport or BT Sport.

 Here are the big games for this weekend with kick-off times and TV channels: